 Share Resources with Subscribers

 Use your email automation software to create drip campaigns and set automatic responses and follow-up email triggers.
 Share resources with your subscribers three days after their initial sign-up date.

 Allowing time to pass in between each email you send to new subscribers is essential to avoid turning subscribers away or having your emails reported as spam.

 Bombarding new subscribers with emails immediately after they register on your website is one of the quickest ways to lose their interest in your organization altogether.

 After three days, share links to pages that may help your subscribers learn more about your organization and what you do for others.

 Follow Up With a Blog Email

 Wait an additional seven days and send a follow-up email that links to a story you have published on your website’s blog.

-support your cause.
 Additionally, subscribers may learn more about your organization and its duties once their interest has been piqued by your blog content.

 Provide a Link to Donate

 Finally, wait an additional seven days and send your final follow-up email prompting subscribers to donate to your cause.

-cause.
 This workflow calendar is optimal to prevent spamming users while also providing resources, blogs, and additional information about your nonprofit organization before requesting a donation.

 By building a good rapport with subscribers and remaining respectful, increase your chances of receiving a donation or long-term financial backing.

 Running a nonprofit does not have to feel overwhelming or impossible, especially with the right resources and automated workflow in place.

 By using email automation software in conjunction with a proper workflow strategy, learn how to effectively connect and communicate with your target demographics and the audience you want to reach in no time.